Ritabhasa/Algor-Visualizer/README.md

 # Algorithms-Visualizer
-This is a project made for the Data Structures and Algorithms course in International University with main the purpose of visualizing some algorithms.
+This is a project made for the Data Structures and Algorithms course with main the purpose of visualizing some algorithms.
 The project is finished with our initial intentions completed.

 ## Pre-requisites
 This project is made with: